-Our engaged asset management approach is key to driving value from our investments during our ownership.
+As set out on page 18, our engaged asset management approach is key to driving value from our investments during our ownership.
 After making each investment, the Investment Adviser engages with the management team of investee companies at board level, as well as more informally, to develop strategies that support investment in the asset base over the long term, continued improvements in operational performance, disciplined cash management to drive yield for shareholders, an efficient capital structure and the alignment of interest between management and shareholders.